Turbine Vane Testing in Twisting, Radial & Longitudinal Bending Modes

 The test results show that in the lowest free-free mode of vibration, which is twisting, the New vanes have a natural frequency of 4,683 Hz, which is 10.4% below the OEM natural frequency of 5,224 Hz.
 However, in the actual installed condition in service, this twisting mode is restrained.
 The second frequency was found to be bending across the face of the vane (radial bending).
 The new vanes have a natural frequency of 11,009 Hz in this mode, which is only 5.4 percent lower than the OEM frequency of 11,620 Hz.

-We perform thermal, stress, vibration and fatigue analysis on components in industries including energy, manufacturing and aerospace.
+We perform thermal, stress, vibration and fatigue analysis on components in applications including energy, manufacturing and aerospace.